 - The values are updated every time you run the Selftest.

-The MK2.5, MK2/S and lower models do not have the belt status option.
+The MK2.5S, MK2.5 and lower models do not have the belt status option.
 The clue we can give you is that the belt should sound roughly like a low bass string when plucked.
 It should be possible to pinch the two sides together with your thumb and index finger, but you should feel a little bit of resistance.

 Check your X/Y axis motors and pulleys

 Make sure the X and Y motor is tightened in the motor mount, that the pulley is secured on the motor shaft and aligned with the pulley on the opposite end, and that the pulley can move freely.
 Both grub screws need to be tight, one of them has to be tightened against the flat part of the motor shaft.
 A loose pulley is usually the main cause of staircase layer shifts.

-Both pulleys on both axes also have to be aligned, meaning the motor pulley has to be well centered.
-The belt should not travel from right to left while the pulley is turning.
+Both pulleys on both axes also have to be aligned, meaning the motor pulley has to be well centered and the belt has to be moving in a straight line, not traveling from right to left while the pulley is turning.

 None of this solved the problem?

 No worries, at least you have checked some of the most important parts of the printer, and you can now be sure they are OK.
 Please try to print one of the gcodes that were on the SD card when you first used it.
 If you have deleted them, try this one if you have an MK3 and this one if you have an MK2.5 or an MK2/S.

 You may also try to toggle the Crash Detection off (LCD Menu - Settings - Crash. det. [on/off] or, during the print LCD menu - Tune - Crash Detection).
 It also usually helps if you slow down the print speed (in the Slic3r or during the print by turning the knob counter-clockwise).